tstack/lnav/docs/source/formats.rst

 files can be named anything you like, but the files must have the '.json' suffix.
 A sample file containing the builtin configuration will be written to this directory when **lnav** starts up.
 You can consult that file when writing your own formats or if you need to modify existing ones.
-Any '.sql' files found in the directories will also be executed on startup, allowing you to create views or other tables that might make it easier to analyze a log format.
+Format directories can also contain '.sql' and '.lnav' script files that can be used automate log file analysis.

 The contents of the format configuration should be a JSON object with a field for each format defined by the file.
 Each field name should be the symbolic